sbb-design-systems/lyne-components/REVIEW.md

 #### General

-- ⚠️ Were changes made that affect existing code (e.g. new libraries, changed global code sections)?
+- ⚠️ Were changes made that affect existing code (e.g. new dependencies, changed global code sections)?
 - ⚠️ Is the build green?
 - ⚠️ Are the chromatic tests green or don't affect existing stories in an undesired way?